onivim/oni/PLAN.md

 - Syntax highlighting
     - Support document symbol

-- Full document sync - why is it not working?

 - Completion: Why are details not showing?
-- Does 'workspace/didChangeWathcedFiles' need to be supported?
+- Does 'workspace/didChangeWatchedFiles' need to be supported?

 - Update README with support instructions
 - Port to Bucklescript